LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/studio.rst.txt

 #.
 Change ``available`` to ``TRUE`` for the appropriate book.
 #.
 Update the appropriate row in the ``loan`` table with today's date as the ``date_in``.
 #.
 Update the appropriate ``patron`` changing ``loan_id`` back to ``null``.

+Once you have created these scripts, loan out 5 new books to 5 different patrons.

 Wrap-up Query
 -------------